NTUDDSNLab/DFQ-BFS/README.md

     - `bin/`: contains all binaries from different designs (including baseline with name started with `1_`) that we want to compare with.
 Note that all the source codes of each binary can be found in the `design/` directory.
     - `design/`: contains all the source codes organized by tree structure, each sub-directory name describing the design choice.
     - `plot.py`: The python script that traversal all the datasets in `data/` with all binaries in `bin/`, and also plot their runtime speedup with a histogram.
-    - `edge_pair2csr`: The script that transform the graph in edge_pair format to csr format.
-The source code is in `edge_pair2csr.cu`.
-Note that the edge_pair format should follow the [SNAP](http://snap.stanford.edu/data/index.html) manner.

     **noting that the first two lines
     \# Nodes: #node  Edges: #edge
     \# FromNodeId ToNodeId